skukuza kruger national park ⦿ mpumalanga ⦿ 15-18 september 2026

 Preliminary outline of programme:

-Day 2: 16 Sept – Full day conference & Social function
+Day 2: 16 Sept – Full day conference & Drinks

-Day 3: 17 Sept – Full day conference & Social function
+Day 3: 17 Sept – Full day conference & Gala Dinner

-Day 4: 18 Sept – Full day conference & Close
+Day 4: 18 Sept – Half day conference & Close

 Meet The Keynote & Invited Speakers